 The Windfall of the AR-15

 If you are the owner of an AR-15, you are more than likely already familiar with its infamous accuracy.
-As far as its versatility, you are only limited by your intended use for the weapon.
+As far as its versatility, you are only limited by your intended use of the weapon.
 With the ability to be modded for practically any situation and capable of being fitted with a quality AR-15 sight for any range, the sky’s the limit.

 It doesn’t stop there either.
-With over 50 years in production, the aftermarket upgrades for this weapon are tried and tested, and varied.
+With over 50 years in production, the aftermarket upgrades for this weapon are tried and tested and varied.
 You can take your standard AR-15 and upgrade every part to make a genuinely effective long-range rifle.

-Back to the story at hand, in 1961, the USAF, being impressed with the rifle’s performance, made an order of 8,500 AR-15s.
+Back to the story at hand, in 1961, the USAF, impressed with the rifle’s performance, made an order of 8,500 AR-15s.
 At the same time, an additional batch of 80,000 AR-15s was requested that summer they were denied acquisition.

-This report didn’t satisfy Secretary McNamara, so he ordered that the testing methods themselves be tested for bias by the Inspector General, who confirmed that the testing methods involved were biased towards the M14.
+This report didn’t satisfy Secretary McNamara, so he ordered that the testing methods be tested for bias by the Inspector General, who confirmed that the testing methods involved were biased towards the M14.